Extracting resilience events from utility outage data based on overlapping times and locations: Events in Detailed Outage Data

 \subsection{Events based on location}

-Outages can be grouped together into events based on the distances between them.
+In addition to the temporal information, we also have spatial information for each outage in the outage data, usually in the form of latitude and longitude coordinates.
+Therefore we know when an outage started, when it was restored, and where it occurred.
+Using this information, outages can be grouped together into events based on the distances between them.
 Two outages are close if their distance is less than or equal to a threshold distance $d$.
 Equivalently, associate each outage with a hypothetical disk of radius $d/2$ centered at the outage location so that the outages are close if their disks overlap.
 Then events are a maximal group of outages that are connected together by their disks overlapping.
 That is, two outages are in the same event if they are connected by a series of overlapping outage disks.
 In Fig.~\ref{fig:eventsPlot}B, the 4 events based on location are \{outages 1,2,3\}, \{outage 4\}, and \{outages 5,6\}.

+It should be noted that the proposed location-based grouping has a ``chaining" effect.
+We explain this with Fig~\ref{fig:eventsPlot}: outage 3 is not within $d$ of outage 1, yet they are considered part of the same event because outage 2 connects them.
+Therefore, the average size of location-based events often exceeds $d$.
+If $d$ is set too large, this chaining can lead to over-aggregation in which spatially unrelated outages can become linked through a chain of intermediate outages.
+This motivates the combined time-and-location method described in Section \ref{sec:eventstimelocation} and the threshold tuning procedure in Section \ref{sec:tuning}.

-\looseness=-1 The grouping based on location works with several specifications of distance.
+The grouping based on location works with several specifications of distance.
 If location is given in the data as latitude and longitude, Euclidean or haversine distance can be used.
-For the EAGLE-I data, only the county location is given.
-We regard counties as nodes on a graph and join together with a graph edge any two counties with a sufficiently long common border.
-Then neighboring counties have a graph distance of 1, and the threshold $d=1$ regards a county and its neighbors as close.